bwritchie/cybersecuritybase-project/README.md

 ## Tests

 Automated tests are completely inadequate.
-In fact, there aren't any.
+In fact, there aren't really any.

 ## Bugs and broken stuff